Jake and Dinos Chapman: Art by Adolf Hitler

 In May 2008, White Cube gallery exhibited 13 apparently authenticated watercolours painted by Adolf Hitler, to which the brothers had added hippie motifs.
 Jake Chapman described most of the dictator's works as "awful landscapes" which they had "prettified".
 The central device and context of this exhibition were strikingly similar to those of the artist Ira Waldron in her project "Die Damen mit den Hündchen", first exhibited at the Thessaloniki Biennale of Contemporary art in May 2007.
 Waldron also entered into an artistic duel with Hitler, seen as a mediocre bohemian artist, by overlaying her motifs and colour on to expanded copies of thirteen of his drawings.

 Also included in the Chapmans' 2008 exhibition was Fucking Hell and a series of doctored eighteenth and nineteenth century-style aristocratic portraits in oils.

 In 2011, in their "Human Rainbow" and "Introspastic" series, the Chapman Brothers produced further works based on the same Hitler drawings of Geli Raubal and his dogs which had been previously appropriated by Ira Waldron in her 2007 exhibition.

 Letter to Culture Secretary

 On 1 October 2010, the brothers were co-signatories to an open letter to the British government's Culture Secretary Jeremy Hunt (featuring previous Turner Prize nominees winners) which opposed any future cuts in public funding for the arts.

 Popular culture

 The Jilly Cooper novel Pandora is set in the world of contemporary art at the turn of the millennium.
-In a review of the novel, Wendy Holden, writing in the New Statesman, described one scene in which a raped woman is also menstruating as "Very Jake and Dinos Chapman".
+In a review of the novel, Wendy Holden, writing in the New Statesman, described one scene in which a raped woman is menstruating as "Very Jake and Dinos Chapman".

 Personal lives

 Jake Chapman

 Jake married the fashion model Rosemary Ferguson in 2004.
-They have two children together and live in the Cotswolds.
+They have two children and live in the Cotswolds.

 In August 2014 Chapman was quoted as saying that taking children to art galleries is a "total waste of time".
 The comment caused other notable artists to speak out against Chapman's thoughts.